-The Board commits itself, its committees, and its board members, to ethical and businesslike conduct.
+The Board of Governors (the Board) commits itself, its committees, and its members, to ethical and businesslike conduct.
 This includes proper use of authority and appropriate decorum when acting as board members.
-As a public post-secondary institution, the reputation of Medicine Hat College ("MHC" or the "College") is fundamental to its success.
-This Code of Conduct (the "Code") applies to the Board of Governors of MHC (the "Board of Governors") who have an involvement with or contribute to the college's activities or who act on behalf of the college (each individually a "Board member" and collectively, the "Board members").
-As a publicly funded institution we recognize that the people of Alberta have a right to a public service, which is conducted with impartiality and integrity.
+As a public post-secondary institution, the reputation of Medicine Hat College (MHC) is fundamental to its success.
+This policy applies to board members who have an involvement with or contribute to the college's activities or who act on behalf of the college.
+As a publicly funded institution we recognize that the people of Alberta have a right to a public service which is conducted with impartiality and integrity.
 It is this special obligation to Albertans that demands that there not be, nor seem to be, any conflict between the private interests of board members and their duty to the public.
 At the same time, it is recognized that board members should enjoy the same rights in their private dealings as any other citizens, unless it can be demonstrated that a restriction is essential to the public interest.